Green LEArNING FOr GrEEN LIVING

 Each class has a garden area on our campus.
 From the youngest to the oldest, our students manage their own garden areas.
 They work with soil, germinate seeds, grow flowers, plants, and vegetables.
-VIMSIA students created a food and recyclable compost system to generate mulch.
-The end product is utilized in their gardens.
-Also the IB students have created an organic farm where the demand for their produce far exceeds their supply.
+VIMSIA students created a food and recyclable compost system to fertilize the soil in their gardens.
+Also, the PGIA students have created an organic garden where the demand for their produce far exceeds their supply.
 Lettuce, cucumbers, pumpkins and herbs are just a few of their produce items.

 Many of the plants that our honeybees help to foster provide seeds, fruit, and nuts that feed numerous animal species native to St. Thomas.
 Bees are of inestimable value as agents of cross-pollination, and many plants are entirely dependent on bees for their reproduction.
 If bees were removed from the environment, not only would the plants suffer and expire, but so would many natural animal species that depend upon those plants for their own survival.